Canadian ELD Trucking Rules and Regulations

-Great trucking businesses always manage their compliance and operations properly.
-Make the ELD mandate work for you and enhance your bottom line.
+Carriers operating under the ELD mandate can benefit from choosing the right logbook to help them achieve compliance and greater profitability.
 We’ve drafted the ELD trucking guide to help you choose your electronic logbook wisely.

-Transport Canada defines an ELD as a certified electronic logging device or technology that automatically records and maintains HOS and RODS of the driver and the vehicle.
-These e-logs increase the safety standards of the vehicle and also improve productivity.
-Here is a brief on the benefits of an ELD system.
+Transport Canada defines an ELD as a certified electronic logging device or technology that automatically records and maintains driver HOS records.
+These e-logs increase safety and streamline operations.
+Here is a brief summary of the benefits an electronic logging system can offer.

-As electronic logs automatically record HOS with engine start-up and stop, there is much less chance of human error or manipulation.
+As electronic logs automatically record HOS through engine start-up and stop, there is much less chance of human error or tampering.
 An ELD also tracks mileage and RODS to prevent idling time.
 The device alerts the company in case the driver takes a longer break than the permitted limit.
-This helps managers to track driver performance thereby improving carrier productivity.
+This helps managers track driver performance thereby improving carrier productivity.

-These advanced ELD systems are designed to automatically maintain vehicle records and diagnostics into complete reports.
-The system also keeps track of scheduled maintenance and alerts the companies in advance.
-This saves a lot of human labor and paperwork.
+Advanced ELD systems are designed to automatically turn vehicle records and diagnostics into driver vehicle inspection reports (DVRIs).
+The system keeps track of scheduled maintenance and notifies fleet managers in advance, which saves a lot of human labor and paperwork and prevents breakdowns.

-ELD Mandate has been announced by Transport Canada and issued by the Government of Canada.
-The Mandate states that every commercial vehicle driver needs to record the Hours of Service (HOS) on an electronic logbook device that is registered.
-The Canadian ELD mandate was officially announced on June 13, 2019, and will be in full effect across Canada by June 12, 2021.
-This means all applicable fleet companies and commercial vehicle drivers must switch to electronic logbook devices from paper logs to maintain the HOS records before the 2021 deadline.
+The ELD mandate was issued by the Government of Canada and will be enforced by Transport Canada.
+The mandate states that commercial vehicle drivers must record hours of service on an electronic logbook device that is certified.
+The Canadian ELD mandate was officially announced on June 13, 2019, and has been in effect across Canada since June 12, 2021.
+However, the Minister of Transport decided that full enforcement would begin a year later, and later expanded that period by six months.
+On March 7, 2022, the CCMTA announced that the final compliance deadline will be January 1, 2023.
+Carriers will not be penalized for not installing electronic logging devices until then.
+This means all applicable fleet companies and commercial vehicle drivers must switch to electronic logbook devices from paper logs to maintain the HOS records before the 2023 deadline.

-Here are some specifications and on the Canadian ELD mandate.
+Here are some specifications on the Canadian ELD mandate:

-- ELD Mandate rules have been standardized to prevent HOS errors, logbook manipulations, and driver harassments.
+- ELD mandate rules have been standardized to prevent HOS errors, logbook manipulation, and driver harassment.

 - HOS regulations for Canadian commercial drivers remain unchanged with this new mandate.